 In 1945 the trustees of the charity purchased an additional property in Alfold and planned to turn it into a second convalescent home, however due to the efforts of the Merchant Fleets during WW2, the people of South Africa raised and donated significant funds to the charity.
 So in addition to the convalescent home the charity also developed a training scheme in horticulture and agriculture for ex-seafarers.
 This ran successfully until 1993 and thousands of seafarers were retrained into another industry.

-Today the charity continues to offer support to seafarers and provides both housing with support, plus holidays, to those in need.
+To better describe the work we do, the charity trades under the name Care Ashore and charity continues to offer support to seafarers and provides both housing with support, plus holidays, to those in need.